karltse12/NLP-Building-an-aspect-based-sentiment-analysis-ABSA-system-based-on-dependency-syntactic-parsing/README.md

 This project is to build an aspect-based sentiment analysis (ABSA) system based on syntactic parsing.
 The aspect-based sentiment analysis try to analyse the sentiment, e.g., positive, negative and neutral, toward a given aspect (aspect term).
 In order to complete this project, steps are:

-1) reading data from the dataset file (.xml) to dictionary and performing text pre-processing such as converting characters into lower case characters and removing stop words etc.,
+1) Reading data from the dataset file (.xml) to dictionary and performing text pre-processing such as converting characters into lower case characters and removing stop words etc.,

-2) perform parsing such as dependency parsing on the sentence
+2) Perform parsing such as dependency parsing on the sentence

-3) designing rules based on syntactic parsing results for 3 sentiments
+3) Designing rules based on syntactic parsing results for 3 sentiments

 4) Calculating the Precision and Recall for each rule for evaluation.
 A Jupyter Notebook with Python kernel is used to work on this project.